BOOK A SESSION

 Scores don't change first — confidence does.
 When you believe you can hit the shot, your body executes differently.
 James builds that belief through real results on the range, not affirmations.

 He asks juniors: "Have you hit more bad shots or good shots today?"
 They always say bad.
 Then he shows them the numbers.
 It's almost always 70% good.
 The mind lies.
 Data tells the truth.
+Once a player sees that gap between perception and reality, everything shifts.

 Fear kills performance.
-James teaches his students — especially juniors — to compete with joy instead of fear.
 When the pressure shifts from "don't mess up" to "let's see what I can do," everything changes.
+James teaches his students to compete with joy instead of fear.
+Life is short.
+Play with purpose.

 The Mirror